Berdychiv machine-building plant: 20th century industrial action

 Authorities to suppress the strike brought the troops, and only at gunpoint on August 17 resumed work.
 The administration promised to plant in a timely manner to inform workers about the fix rates for piecework.

 July 20, 1904, workers at the plant organized to stop work and strike.
 They demanded from the administration higher wages and shorter working day.
 Shareholders do not agree to meet workers' demands, threatening to close the plant, but workers did not retreat from their demands.
 The strike lasted until 1 August.

 Under pressure from the strikers administration was forced to make some concessions.
 Working day from 11,5 hours down to 11.
 The plant was not closed.

-March 11, 1905, workers of a lathe department, thrown over master Bychkovskiy's head bag because of his gain favour with proprietor, threw him in the car and shouting «Hurrah!» took out of the gates of the plant.
-The administration announced the dismissal of 10 organizers of this event.
+On March 11, 1905, workers of a lathe department, having thrown a bag over master Bychkovskiy's head because he gained favour with the proprietor, threw him in a car and, shouting «Hurrah!», took him out of the gates of the plant.
+The administration announced the dismissal of the 10 organizers of this event.

 Plant workers demanded the restoration of sacked by threatening to plant administration with cessation of work and the mass strike.
 The administration was forced to comply with this demand and recover dropouts.

 Major strike that gripped the entire plant, held on June 29, 1905.
 In the morning the workers quit work and gathered in the square adjacent to the refinery, the meeting took place.
 The strikers sent to the Directorate the following requirements: an 8-hour workday, higher wages by 30%, elimination of overtime work, provision of workers’ health care and the same for their families, establishment of day wages from the calculation: laborer – at least 1 rub., trainees after two years of training - not less than 50 kopecks.

 Director of the plant has agreed to introduce 10-hour working day with pay for 11 hours, pay laborers left unchanged, that is 70-80 kopecks, trainees after two years of education promised to pay 50 kopecks.
 Have also been promised cancellation of overtime job and improve medical care.

 Response of Directorate has not satisfied the strikers, and they demanded full compliance.

 The next morning, the workers, not renewing the work headed with an organized column to the Kornilov Sugar Factory and suggested its workers support the strike.
 They accepted the offer.

 1 July strikers gathered again at the factory gate, insisting on the implementation of their demands by Directorate, and only after received assurances that the majority of them will be satisfied, began to work.